-- As topics-during PSHEE lessons and other curriculum areas as appropriate- cross curricular approach using Creative Curriculum topics such as 'Body Pump' or 'We Are Amazing!' - Pastoral time / Form time - Assembly time opportunities to explore themes and for pupils to plan their own participation in assemblies - Visiting speakers-religious groups, charities etc. - Story time - House meetings create sense of belonging-extended to younger pupils - Residential visits are offered to Years 4, Years 5 and 6 to develop independence, leadership and co-operation skills through team building activities.
+- As topics during PSHEE lessons and other curriculum areas as appropriate.
+The Prep School also encourages a cross curricular approach using the 4D Curriculum topics - Pastoral time / Form time - Assembly time opportunities to explore themes and for pupils to plan their own participation in assemblies - Visiting speakers-religious groups, charities etc. - Story time - House meetings create sense of belonging-extended to younger pupils - Residential visits are offered to Years 3 to 6 to develop independence, leadership and co-operation skills through team building activities.